pulumi/docs/content/blog/migrating-a-cloud-application-to-kubernetes/index.md

 });
 ```

-Kubernetes nodes use ephemeral storage, meaning that when they shut down or get restarted, everything is erased.
+Kubernetes nodes use ephemeral storage.
+When Pods shut down or get restarted, everything is erased.
 To create a permanent storage system suitable for our database, we need a Persistent Volume instance.

 ```typescript
 const ebsVolume = new aws.ebs.Volume("storage-volume", {